 Tuition and fee rates are subject to change at any time, subject to the approval of the Athens State University Board of Trustees.
-The Athens State University website has information on current tuition and fee rates.
+Tuition rates for the 2019-20 academic year were not finalized at the time of catalog publication.
+Information on current tuition and fee rates can be found on the Athens State University website.

-Payment due dates for each semester or term can be found on the University website or in the class schedule for the semester or term
+Payment due dates for each semester or term can be found in Athens State Online and in the Important Dates listing on the University website for each semester or term.